FLUX-SE/all_docs/en_US/spat_revolution_doc/Spat_Environment_Room.md

 <!-- TODO: add the image -->

 This panel allows you to import a background image in SPAT Revolution and to position it in the 3D view.

+!> Make sure to have no special character in the path or file name.